HowMuchDoINeed.co logo

 • Imperial: 1,053.1 ft³ × 5 = 5,265.5 BTU

 Tip: Always round up to the nearest standard radiator size.
-If your room has poor insulation or large windows, consider adding 10–20% extra.
+If your room has poor insulation or large windows, consider adding 10–20% extra — it's the spare teabags you keep so you're never caught short.

 Or, for a tailored result in seconds, use the handy radiator BTU calculator.